Upcoming events

-Now on view at the Watertown Free Public Library: Armenians of Watertown — a photo exhibit from Project Save Photograph Archive, on display through May.
+Photo exhibit from Project Save Photograph Archive, on display at the Watertown Free Public Library.
 This exhibition is the first chapter of Archive Alive: Community Portraits from the Armenian Diaspora, a new storytelling series launched in honor of our 50th anniversary.

-Join Project Save’s Executive Director, Dr. Arto Vaun, for this unique lecture in the WPL’s Democracy Talks series.
+Event Description: Join Project Save’s Executive Director, Dr. Arto Vaun, for this unique lecture in the WPL’s Democracy Talks series.
 Drawing from Project Save’s extensive collections and five decades of experience, Vaun will discuss how photographic archives can empower communities and uphold democracy by countering erasure and fragmentation.
-The talk coincides with a photo exhibit on the Armenians of Watertown currently on view at the WPL through May.
-FREE.
-Details here.

 Thursday, Sep 26, 2024